Volunteering at Alexandra House

 Alexandra House has a team of dedicated volunteers working in virtually every program.
 For prospective volunteers interested in working directly with clients as advocates or childcare providers, we offer a 50-hour training program that prepares individuals for the challenges of direct-service volunteering.
 For prospective volunteers interested in working behind the scenes in our kitchen or facility, we provide a quick orientation that allows volunteers to make a difference without extensive training.

 All individual volunteer opportunities require a completed Volunteer Application, background check, and a personal interview.
-For more information, please contact Cathy Siegel, Volunteer Coordinator at 763-795-5452 or email.
+For more information, please contact our Volunteer Services Coordinator at 763-795-5452 or email.

 VOLUNTEERING AS A GROUP